Introduction to optimization methods for training SciML models

 \subsection{Adaptive gradient algorithms: AdaGrad, Adam}

-In order to overcome the limitation of SGD concerning the learning rate choice, adaptive optimization algorithms that adjust the learning rate for each parameter individually based on past gradients have been proposed.
+To overcome the sensitivity of SGD to the choice of the learning rate, several adaptive optimization algorithms have been proposed.
+These methods adjust the learning rate of each parameter individually based on past gradient information.
 The most notable examples are AdaGrad and Adam.